sWrAAb/milestone_project_2/README.md

 #### 1. Fonts

 Main font is <a href="https://fonts.google.com/specimen/Bangers" target="_blank">**Bangers**</a> which was imported via the head element of the html file from Google Fonts, with the backup font being set to a default of "Sans-serif".
-This font was used for purpose of giving a comic book apperance.
+This font was used for purpose of giving a comic book apperance.<br>
 Secondary font used is <a href="https://fonts.google.com/specimen/Ubuntu" target="_blank">**Ubuntu**</a>.

 #### 2. Logo

-Game logo and favicon was designed on: <a href="hatchful@shopify.com" target="_blank">**Hatchful**</a>.
+Game logo and favicon was designed on: <a href="https://hatchful.shopify.com" target="_blank">**Hatchful**</a>.

 #### 3. Wireframes